 The main downside of these loans is that you’ll have a loan cap of $5,500 to $12,500 each year, depending on your dependency status and year in school.
 You’ll also need to pay a loan fee upon disbursement.

-As long as you are pursuing a bachelor’s degree at an eligible school, you may qualify for a SoFi student loan.
+If you are pursuing a bachelor’s degree at an eligible school, you may qualify for a SoFi student loan.
 SoFi is known for its extensive member benefits, like an unemployment protection program, a discount on ACT/SAT prep courses and one-on-one coaching with the aim of helping your future job search.

 SoFi offers private student loans with low rates, no fees and four repayment term options.
 You can also qualify for one of these loans even if you’re attending only half time.